RHS Growing Guides

 Recommended Varieties

-Supersweet – earliest supersweet so great for British summers.
+Supersweet – an early supersweet, so great for British summers.
 One or two 20cm cobs per plant.

-Supersweet – early variety, really sweet and juicy.
-Cobs only 15cm long, but at least two per plant.
+Supersweet – early variety, sweet and juicy.
+Cobs only 15cm long, but usually at least two per plant.

-Supersweet – early to mid-season, with large cobs filled to the tip with sweet kernels.
+Supersweet – early to mid-season, with large cobs filled with sweet kernels.

 Preparing the Ground

-Choose a warm, sheltered, sunny growing site, protected from strong winds, and with fertile soil.
-Cobs are unlikely to ripen if they’re not in full sun, and sweetcorn is less successful in dry or heavy soil.
-Prepare the site by removing any weeds, then add two bucketfuls of garden compost or well-rotted manure per square metre/yard.
-You can also rake in a high potassium general fertiliser, such as Vitax Q4, at a rate of three handfuls per square metre/yard.
+Choose a warm, sunny growing site, protected from strong winds, and with fertile soil.
+Cobs are unlikely to ripen if they’re not in full sun.
+Prepare the site by removing any weeds, then add two bucketfuls of well-rotted organic matter, such as homemade garden compost, per square metre/yard.
+Alternatively, if you're practicing no-dig, mulch the soil with organic matter ahead of sowing or planting directly into the mulch.

 Sowing

-Sweetcorn needs warmth to germinate – ‘supersweet’ varieties especially – so seeds are best sown indoors in spring.
+Sweetcorn needs warmth to germinate, so seeds are best sown indoors in spring.
 This gives them a head start and a longer growing season, which is particularly useful in colder regions.
-In late spring you can also sow outdoors in milder regions, but this is less reliable.
+In milder regions, you can sow outdoors in late spring and early summer.

 Sowing indoors